mainawycliffe/kamanda/docs/content/installation.md

 You can build your version of kamanda from the source.
 Kamanda is written using Golang and all you will need is Golang to build kamanda from the source.

-Follow the following stepts to build kamanda.
+Follow the following steps to build kamanda.

 - First, makes sure you have Golang installed.
 - Clone this repository: `git clone https://github.com/mainawycliffe/kamanda.git`